commonknowledge/labour-together-ge2019-review/system-updates-required.md

 tools like Contact Creator, Insight and Mosaic is regularly demanded, contested and denied.

-- > We heard multiple constituencies were genuinely impacted by their
-  > ability of already-struggling campaigns to effectively deploy
-  > their few resources, **refused access by staff teams after
-  > requesting it** amidst conflicting information about which roles
-  > should be allowed access.
+- We heard multiple constituencies were genuinely impacted by their ability of already-struggling campaigns to effectively deploy their few resources, **refused access by staff teams after requesting it** amidst conflicting information about which roles should be allowed access.

-- > In other cases, requests for access to a tool to beat impending
-  > **deadlines were frustrated by disputes and delays**, resulting in
+- In other cases, requests for access to a tool to beat impending **deadlines were frustrated by disputes and delays**, resulting in missed opportunities.
-  > missed opportunities.

-- > In other cases, a limited number of key-holders meant that
-  > campaign teams developed bottlenecks when these people were
-  > unavailable or went on holiday, **in some constituencies leaving
-  > no one able to plan doorknocking sessions during the general
+- In other cases, a limited number of key-holders meant that campaign teams developed bottlenecks when these people were unavailable or went on holiday, **in some constituencies leaving no one able to plan doorknocking sessions during the general election**.
-  > election.
-  > **

-- > Access to data and tools frequently causes **disputes** and
-  > interpersonal, and in some cases inter-organisational **tensions**
+- Access to data and tools frequently causes **disputes** and interpersonal, and in some cases inter-organisational **tensions**

 There needs to be a much more substantial review and clarification of how access is granted, to who, for what reasons, and **BY who.** Access